-Before your course end date, please take a few minutes to participate in our Course Evaluation to share your opinions about this course.
-You will be receiving the Course Evaluation via email.
+Before your course end date, please take a few minutes to participate in our End of Course Evaluation to share your opinions about this course.
 The evaluation does not request any personal information, and your responses will remain strictly confidential.
+To access the evaluation, please select the "Course End Evaluation" link in the left navigation menu.
+The evaluation will be available starting on July 29th, 2015.
 You may only take the evaluation once.
-It will close August 8th, 2017.